-Develop your understanding of crime and how the American criminal justice system is structured.
-Working toward a B.A. or minor in criminology, you'll explore issues that are currently of great interest to criminologists from professionals in the field.
+Students in the Criminology degree program learn about the American criminal justice system.
+Working toward a minor or bachelor's degree in Criminology, undergraduates explore issues that are currently of great interest to criminologists from professionals in the field.

-At Webster University, the criminology program is comprehensive and combines the fundamentals of criminology and criminal justice into one field of study.
-The curriculum emphasizes training in multiple data-analysis methods commonly used by criminologists and criminal justice professionals.
-Undergraduate students study crime and deviance, with particular emphasis on critical-thinking skills, to learn the ways professionals explain, predict and prevent crime and victimization.
+At Webster University, the Criminology curriculum combines the fundamentals of criminology and criminal justice into one field of study.
+The courses focus on training in multiple data-analysis methods commonly used by criminologists and criminal justice professionals.
+Studying crime and deviance with a particular emphasis on critical-thinking skills, students learn the ways professionals explain, predict and prevent crime and victimization.

 Points of Distinction